carloocchiena/django_boilerplate/README.md

 Here's a draft walkthrough of the steps required to modify the django boilerplate to your needs.

-1. modify the html look and feel in the `templates` folder
+1. Modify the html look and feel in the `templates` folder.
-2. modify the images in the `static` folder (if you change the name, update the `url` in the `templates` accordingly)
+2. Modify the images in the `static` folder (if you change the name, update the `url` in the `templates` accordingly).
-3. to change the url of website section update the views in `urls.py` and in `views.py`
+3. To change the url of website section update the views in `urls.py` and in `views.py`.
-4. modify the `settings.py` file to your needs, don't forgetting to update the `SECRET_KEY`
+4. Modify the `settings.py` file to your needs, don't forgetting to update the `SECRET_KEY`.
-5. update the models in `models.py` in the case you need other kind of data saved to the database
+5. Update the models in `models.py` in the case you need other kind of data saved to the database.
-6. update the forms in `forms.py` in the case you need other kind of userdata
+6. Update the forms in `forms.py` in the case you need other kind of userdata.
-7. follow a consistency pattern in the `urls.py` and `views.py`, as well as other dependecies
+7. Follow a consistency pattern in the `urls.py` and `views.py`, as well as other dependecies.
-8. usual dependencies in a django project are: `urls.py`, `views.py`, `models.py`, `forms.py`, `settings.py`, `admin.py`
+8. Usual dependencies in a django project are: `urls.py`, `views.py`, `models.py`, `forms.py`, `settings.py`, `admin.py` .
-9. django requires a strict go-live checklist to be followed, [here's a list of the things you should do](https://docs.djangoproject.com/en/1.11/howto/deployment/checklist/).
+9. Django requires a strict go-live checklist to be followed, [here's a list of the things you should do](https://docs.djangoproject.com/en/1.11/howto/deployment/checklist/).

 **Important:** in none of these projects have additional security features been implemented beyond the standard Django features.<br>
 The project is a continuous work in progress and this version was created for educational and demonstration purposes, not for production use.<br> In any case, use it with caution and awareness of possible risks.<br>